 Instead of sign-in and registration, sign-out and edit profile

 Horizotal extreme right to Dashboard title we will have “Find Your Trainer” link.
 When user clicks on this link after login it will follow the same steps mentioned below (when user clicks from home page).
-At the end the results would be displayed in a new page which will list the trainer image, name, his/her speciality and few words about trainer with readmore hyperlink to detail trainer profile page.
+At the end the results would be displayed in a new page which will list the trainer image, name (image and name would be hyperlink for user to click to take on the details page), his/her speciality, Engagement fee (monthly), total years of Experience, Trainer locality and few words about trainer with readmore hyperlink to detail trainer profile page.

+For every trainer profile there is one button name “Express Interest” (on this button click user would get a pop-up to give an option to write plain text message and submit which would send the email message to respective trainer and admin.
+For trainer the message would display under the messages tab of his/her dashboard)

 Layout of this page: